-Ecologist (Additional Comments)

-No bat losses were reported but the number of records for high flying species is certainly of potential concern.
+- Ecologist (Additional Comments) No bat losses were reported but the number of records for high flying species is certainly of potential concern.
 Results of the first year of monitoring for the Double Arches turbine have been received which indicate an increase in bat activity in the area.
 Unfortunately the bat monitoring equipment at height failed for part of the year and consequently data on bat flight at height is not available.
 Other previous comments remain unchanged.

-Bedfordshire Bat Group No re
+- Bedfordshire Bat Group No response.

-Wildlife Trust
+- Wildlife Trust No response.

-RSPB
+- RSPB No response.

-British Horse Society
+British Horse Society No response.

-Pollution Officer

-I write further to discussions with both parties and following advice from MAS Environmental.
+Pollution Officer I write further to discussions with both parties and following advice from MAS Environmental.